-Lead: • T
+Lead: 🔶 T

-As dealer we open 1♠ on a 5·3·3·2 hand with 12 points.
-Partner issues an invitational raise to game with 3♠, something we have no problem in firmly rejecting.
+As dealer we open $1 \ge 0$ on a $5 \cdot 3 \cdot 3 \cdot 2$ hand with 12 points.
+Partner issues an invitational raise to game with $3 \ge 0$, something we have no problem in firmly rejecting.

 This hand has too many losers and too few points to contemplate making a further bid.
-There is no more minimum hand we could have to open 1♠ - so if we don't Pass 3♠ on this hand just what hand would we Pass it on?
+There is no more minimum hand we could have to open $1 \pm -$ so if we don't Pass $3 \pm$ on this hand just what hand would we Pass it on?

 We get a lucky break with the opening lead.
-West chooses what most people in the room would pick: the top of a sequence in Diamonds.
+West chooses what most people in the world would pick: the top of a sequence in Diamonds.
 This gives us time and space to Count our tricks and make a Plan.

-We can all see now (with perfect hindsight) that a Heart lead (or a Club lead, and a shift to Hearts by East) would destroy us but, fortunately, it doesn't happen (this time!)

-The ◆10 lead is normal, natural and downright unlucky (for West).
+We can all see now (with perfect hindsight) that a Heart lead (or a Club lead, and a switch to Hearts by East) would destroy us but, fortunately, it doesn't happen (this time!)
+The •10 lead is normal, natural and downright unlucky (for West).

 We count our losers and see a Spade loser, three Hearts and a Club.
 Five losers - one too many.
 What about winners?
 Four Spades, three Hearts and a couple of Clubs.
 Nine winners.
-Hmmm - the computer is malfunctioning, captain.
+Umm - the computer is malfunctioning, captain.
 This does not balance.

 The first thought that may occur to us (Plan A, if you like) is that we could set up dummy's Clubs to dump a loser or two, but... we'd have to give up the lead.
-If we give up the lead we'd allow the opposition to hurt us with a Heart shift.
-We need to get rid of a loser before letting the enemy in.
+If we give up the lead we'd allow the opposition to hurt us with a Heart switch.
+We need to get rid of a loser before allowing the enemy in.